 Lack of social support on behalf of health system in Iran has been evidenced (Tavafian Gregory & Montazeri 2008).
 In present study not only psychological and biological aspects of chronic pain have been stressed social aspects of both the patient and the pain have been paid attention.
 Therefore it seems the maintenance of the program effects on quality of life in present study might be due to social support of multidisciplinary team which provided through booster classes and telephone counseling up to 36 months after intervention.
 One of the latest studies verified that interventions targeting the biological psychological and social aspects of chronic pain could improve objective and subjective chronic pain symptoms (Zappaterra Jim & Pangarkar.
 2014).
-The effects of and social support on motivation satisfactory outcomes in cLBP patients was reported elsewhere (Vong et al. 2011).
+The effects of motivation and social support on more satisfactory outcomes in cLBP patients was reported elsewhere (Vong et al. 2011).
 Hereby some limitations of the study and could be as confounding factors should be mentioned.

-In this extended follow up not all baselines randomized participants provided 36-month follow-up data mostly due to not being accessible at the time of data collection.
+In this extended follow up not all baselines randomized participants provided 36-month followup data mostly due to not being accessible at the time of data collection.
 Despite this limitation which is common in prolong clinical trials statistical analysis verified two studied groups of those who responded were the same in terms of all studied variables except for education so that the patients in intervention group were higher educated that might be affected on the results.
 Furthermore there were no data regarding using other service resources or additional visits during this extended follow-up from 30 to 36 months.
+However this trial has its own strength to reveal that the long term effects of multidisciplinary among Iranian patients.